Alex-AK/lambda-notes/S3-javascript-fundamentals/javascript-II.md

   - returns array of elements with index of element added
   - used for manipulating or reshaping data without altering original array
+  - use case: good for converting numbers C to F, or case sensitivity

   ```
     const mappedCityStates = data.map((state) => {